-Monte Carlo simulation provides a framework that is useful for exploiting the information contained in the observed rainfall series and the physics of the modeled phenomena.
+The Monte Carlo simulation technique provides a framework that is useful for exploiting the information contained in the observed rainfall series and the physics of the modeled phenomenon.
 Nonetheless, it remains important to validate the results against observed data, to check if the models are capable of reproducing characteristics of interest which are not directly taken into account in model calibration and development.

 Here we perform a global validation by comparing the derived threshold (Eq.
-2) with the trigger-425 ing and non-triggering observed rainfall events.
+2) with the triggering and non-triggering observed rainfall events.

 In particular we have derived from the series the rainfall events with the same criterion adopted in Monte Carlo simulations.
-Yet the events in the months neglected there (April-August) and the events with intensities below the leakage flow $c_d K_S(1 - \cos^2(\delta))$ were not removed here in the observed record, for the test to be unbiased to this preprocessing of data.
-This resulted into 190 events,
+Yet the events in the months neglected there (April-August) and the events with intensities below the leakage flow $c_d K_S(1 - \cos^2(\delta))$ were not removed here in the observed record, for the test to be unbiased to this preprocessing